At the EYEC our education provisions will match the needs of the four broad areas as defined in the SEND Code of Practice January 2015:

 Staff plan on a weekly basis for each child’s individual developmental needs and interests and will set their next steps accordingly.

-It may be appropriate at times to consider making additional short term Special Educational Needs and/or Disabilities provisions, additional to your child’s EYFS targets, to remove or reduce any obstacles to the child’s learning.
+Targeted – It may be appropriate at times to consider making additional short term Special Educational Needs and/or Disabilities provisions, additional to the child’s EYFS targets, to remove or reduce any obstacles to your child’s learning.

-The length and regularity of the cycle depends on the needs of the child or family at the time.
+The length and regularity of the cycle, depends on the needs of the child or family at the time.
 This is called a graduated approach as set out in the SEND Code of Practice 0-25 (January 2015).

+At the EYEC we have support from the Bi-borough SEND team and have our own Early Years Inclusion Advisor, who can also come into the setting to observe your child.
 If the family lives within the borough we have access to Westminster’s Early Help Service, who can support us in ensuring that we take each child’s individual Special Educational Needs and/or Disability’s into consideration.
-If your child lives outside Westminster their Health visitor and/or GP will be able to offer advice and support.

 A small number of children who have access to these specialists may also have an EHCP (Educational Health Care Plan)